joanseg/The-Positioning-Manual/chapters/12-Making-the-specialization-decision.md

 If you're pursuing an entrepreneurial thesis, then the above forms of market viability may not be present, so your best bet will be to:

-- Reach out to and speak with potential clients/customers using a customer development style of interview-based market research
+- Reach out to and speak with potential clients/customers using a customer development or JTBD style of interview-based market research
-- Additionally, you might create a strategy canvas to make sure your entrepreneurial theory targets a "real" opportunity in the market and validate that how you're differentiating makes good sense
+- Additionally, you might create a Blue Ocean Strategy-style strategy canvas to make sure your entrepreneurial theory targets a "real" opportunity in the market and validate that how you're differentiating makes good sense

 ### 7) Decide